awicklund/DiabetesML/README.md

 # DiabetesML
-Predicting Diabetes Diagnoses With Machine Learning
+Predicting Diabetes Diagnoses With Machine Learning - An extension of the following logistic model: https://www.kaggle.com/kandij/diabetes-dataset